-A. (a) The gauge glass consists of a two-piece gun metal mounting bolted together, one side of which is left open and into which is fitted a rectangular shaped glass.
-The mounting is provided with a screwed nipple top and bottom and the gauge glass with its mounting can be readily removed when occasion arises.
+A. (a) The gauge glass consists of a two-piece gun metal mounting bolted together, into which is fitted a rectangular shaped glass.
+One side of the mounting is slotted to enable the glass to be seen.
+The mounting is provided with a screwed nipple at the top and bottom and the gauge glass with its mounting can be readily removed when occasion arises.

-From the top nipple a pipe is taken to a steam cock which is located on the top of the boiler and under ordinary working conditions this cock must be kept fully opened otherwise a false indication of the water level is obtained in the gauge glasses.
+From the top nipple a pipe is taken to a steam valve which is located on the top of the boiler and under ordinary working conditions this valve must be kept fully opened, otherwise a false indication of the water level is obtained in the gauge glass.

-The bottom nipple is screwed on the gauge glass boiler mounting, one part of which is permanently fixed to the boiler face.
-A hole is drilled through the boiler plate and this communicates with a chamber inside the boiler mounting.
-A spindle having a square thread is provided in the outside portion, that is, the part which can be detached from that portion which is permanently attached to the boiler.
+The bottom nipple is connected to the gauge glass boiler mounting, one part of which is permanently fixed to the boiler face.
+A hole is drilled through the boiler plate and this communicates with a chamber inside the gauge glass boiler mounting.
+A spindle having a square thread is provided in the outside portion, that is, the part which can be detached from that portion which is permenently attached to the boiler.
 This is necessary in order to carry out repairs to the valve faces in the chamber inside the boiler mounting.
 The end of the spindle is provided with two valve faces, the front one of which is tapered towards the boiler, while the back face is tapered away from the boiler.

 When the spindle is turned in a clockwise direction the front valve face of the spindle makes contact with the valve face on the mounting fixed to the boiler and the water from the boiler is then shut off.
-A free passage is then left for the steam to flow through the steam cock on the top of the boiler through the space behind the glass, through the boiler mounting and thence to the drain pipe and so to the ash pan.
-When the spindle is turned in a counter clockwise direction the back valve face of the spindle seats on the screwed portion of the mounting, the flow of steam from the steam cock on top of the boiler through the gauge glass to the drain pipe is shut off, a free passage through the opening in the boiler is provided and water rises in the gauge glass until its level is found.
+A free passage is then left for the steam to flow through the steam cock 39 on the top of the boiler through the space behind the glass, through the boiler mounting and thence to the drain pipe and to the ash pan.

+When the spindle is turned in a counter clockwise direction the back valve face of the spindle seats on the screwed portion of the mounting, the flow of steam from the steam cock on top of the boiler through the gauge glass to the drain pipe is shut off, a free passage through the opening in the boiler is provided and water rises in the gauge glass until it reaches the level of that in the boiler.
 If the steam valve on top of the boiler is closed, the water will rise up in the glass until out of sight owing to there being no steam pressure on the top of the water.